I'm passionate about empowering people to reduce stress, burnout, pain and suffering through my work as a mindfulness teacher and life coach.

 I'm a Leo

-I love 5 Rhythms dancing, yin yoga and Sophie Kinsella books
+I love 5 Rhythms dancing, yin yoga, vegan food and Sophie Kinsella books

-I'm a qualified life coach and parent coach
+I'm a certified life coach and parent coach

 Mindfulness isn't about being 'perfect' and I am anything but!

 In my early 30s I was diagnosed with Hashimotos auto-immune disease, which causes the body's immune system to attack the thyroid.
 Despite being medicated and my blood tests showing I was in the 'normal' range, I suffered from debilitating chronic fatigue.